Corpus on Robust PCA via Low-rank and Sparse Decomposition

 possibilities in every aspect of our lives.
 Studying data and its

-structure, dynamics, and modern data technologies is ongoing.
-There is a
+structure, dynamics, and modern data technologies is an ongoing process.

-great deal of literature and research on data management, but it does
+There is a great deal of literature and research on data management, but

-not address the data processing needs.
-Many studies focus on developing
+it does not address the data processing needs.
+Many studies focus on

 Data analysis leads to application domains that have a systematic impact